paulonegrao/tabadown/README.md

 # tabaDown
 App to support Downtime process
 ## Description
-This is a multiplatform prototype project to support the immediate register and folowup of Downtime events in a industrial plant.
+This is a multiplatform prototype project to support the immediate register and folowup of Downtime events occured on groups of equipment/machines inside an industrial plant.
 It incorporates FMEA (Failure Modes and Effects Analysis) methodology to clasify and treat the events.
-It also implements preprogramed and on the fly reports and charts like: OEE, Pareto of Problems, Downtime Dashboard, etc.
+It also implements preprogramed and on the fly reports and charts like: OEE, Pareto of Problems, Downtime Dashboard, Events Drill Down, etc.
 After the capture of events, the data is availabe to extract and produce diffent analysis and reports.
 It could be also a source for online info management using tools like Google Data Studio, MS Power BI and other similar options.
 ## Technology
 * AppSheet (from Google Cloud, to host the tabaDown App)